brugal/wolfcamql/README-wolfcam.txt

 * cg_hitBeep  multi-tone hit-sounds, same values as quakelive

+* exec files: automatically execs the following

+  - follow.cfg when following player (to allow different huds)
+  - freecam.cfg when switching to freecam
+  - spectator.cfg when you switch to spectator
-* exec files: automatically execs follow.cfg when following player (to allow different huds), freecam.cfg when switching to freecam, spectator.cfg, ingame.cfg when you switch back to your own view, gameend.cfg, gamestart.cfg, roundend.cfg, roundstart.cfg, firstpersonswitch.cfg  when switching first person view to another player, wolfcamfirstpersonswitch.cfg  same as firstpersonswitch.cfg but using /follow, scoreboardon.cfg, scoreboardoff.cfg
+  - ingame.cfg when you switch back to your own view
+  - gameend.cfg
+  - gamestart.cfg
+  - roundend.cfg
+  - roundstart.cfg
+  - firstpersonswitch.cfg  when switching first person view to another player (ex:  spectator demo switches person being viewed)
+  - wolfcamfirstpersonswitch.cfg  same as firstpersonswitch.cfg but using /follow
+  - wolfcamfirstpersonviewdemotaker.cfg  when /follow'ed player is same as demo taker view
+  - wolfcamfirstpersonviewother.cfg  when /follow'ed player is not the same as demo taker view
+  - scoreboardon.cfg
+  - scoreboardoff.cfg

-   cgameinit.cfg:  just before map load, most game info and commands not available cgamepostinit.cfg: all set up has been completed and all the game info and commands are available
+  - cgameinit.cfg  just before map load, most game info and commands not available
+  - cgamepostinit.cfg  all set up has been completed and all the game info and commands are available
+  - demoTakerDieRound.cfg  if demo taker is also a player and dies during a Clan arena or CTFS round

 * exec files: will exec a per gametype config (duel.cfg, ffa.cfg, tdm.cfg, ca.cfg, ctf.cfg, 1fctf.cfg, obelisk.cfg, harvester.cfg, freezetag.cfg, domination.cfg, ad.cfg, rr.cfg, (cpma) ntf.cfg, (cpma) 2v2.cfg, (cpma) hm.cfg, iffa.cfg, ictf.cfg, i* etc..)